 Please do not take data without receiving approval by me and the MLS.WATERFRONT stats.are compiled through the Bitterroot MLS.
 We know these figures are not totally accurate and not guaranteed.
 There are brokers who do not disclose the final sold price(Montana is a non disclosure state) so we do not have totally accurate sold data!
 We update the listings that come in daily.

-Sold information on the Bitteroot River residential for year 2014 are so poor (as several brokers choose) to allow owners or buyers to not disclose sales price we can not possibly have accurate sold prices on river front!
-Sad!
+Sold information on the Bitteroot River residential for year 2014 are so poor (as several brokers choose) to allow owners or buyers to not disclose sales price.
+We can not possibly have accurate sold prices on river front with 6 nondisclosures!

 Solds for year 2013 on the Bitterroot river and the forks are 12.
 One sale we do have stats on so the sales are not accurate!